 - give you a copy of the information in an intelligible form

 Individuals also have the right for their personal information to be transmitted electronically to another organisation in certain circumstances.

-If you would like to make a request, please contact our Data Protection Officer via our website contact form.
+If you would like to make a request, please contact the Downs School Data Protection Officer via our website contact form.

 Under Data Protection Law, individuals have certain rights regarding how their personal data is used and kept safe, including the right to:

 - object to the use of personal data if it would cause, or is causing, damage or distress